LDS Marriage Counseling & LDS Sex Therapy

 Faith-Respectful, Not Faith-Directed

-We do not try to change your beliefs or prescribe a spiritual framework.
-Therapy focuses on helping you develop relational skills that strengthen connection while honoring your personal values.
+We do not prescribe a spiritual framework or attempt to change your beliefs.
+Therapy focuses on relational skills that strengthen connection while honoring personal values.

 Nuanced Understanding of LDS Culture

-We understand the cultural language, expectations, and relational dynamics that often shape LDS relationships.
-This allows us to work with context and complexity rather than stereotypes or assumptions.
+We understand the cultural language, expectations, and relational dynamics that often shape LDS relationships, allowing us to work with context and complexity rather than stereotypes.

 Sex-Positive Without Shame

-Sexuality is approached as a meaningful and normal part of relational health.
-Instead of quick fixes or rigid rules, we help couples build emotional safety, communication skills, and authentic desire.
+Sexuality is approached as a meaningful part of relational health.
+Instead of rigid rules or quick fixes, we help couples build emotional safety, communication skills, and authentic desire.

 Emotionally Mature Relationship Work

-Our approach emphasizes differentiation, emotional responsibility, and secure connection.
-This means learning how to stay connected even when you see things differently.
+Our approach emphasizes differentiation, emotional responsibility, and secure connection — learning how to stay connected even when perspectives differ.

 Practical and Collaborative

 Sessions include tools, metaphors, and actionable strategies you can use between sessions.
-Insight matters, but real change requires practice.
+Insight matters, but lasting change requires practice.

 Meet Our LDS-Informed Therapy Team

-Hi, I’m Marina Stanton, LMFT and AASECT-certified sex therapist, and I lead a team that specializes in relationship and sex therapy for clients whose lives and relationships have been shaped by LDS culture and faith.
+Hi, I’m Marina Stanton, LMFT and AASECT-certified sex therapist.
+I lead a team that specializes in relationship and sex therapy for couples whose lives and relationships have been shaped by LDS culture and faith.

-Alongside Marina, our team includes therapists who also understand LDS culture and faith from personal and professional experience.
-Andrea Madsen, LPCC, brings a thoughtful and nuanced perspective to working with LDS individuals and couples, helping clients navigate intimacy, communication, and identity with compassion and clarity.
+Alongside Marina, our team includes therapists who understand LDS culture from both personal and professional experience.
+Andrea Madsen, LPCC, brings a thoughtful and nuanced perspective to working with LDS individuals and couples, helping clients navigate intimacy, communication, and identity with clarity and steadiness.

 LDS Marriage Counseling and LDS Sex Therapy Available In Person and Online